 The Scrip Awards prides itself on its independent Judging Panel, comprised of independent, senior industry experts from around the world, each chosen for their knowledge, objectivity and credibility.
-The judges each separately consider entries from those categories that are relevant to their particular areas of specialist knowledge, expertise and experience, ensuring a considered response to each individual submission.
+The judges each separately consider entries from those categories that are relevant to their particular areas of specialist knowledge, expertise and experience (where they have no conflicts of interest), ensuring a considered response to each individual submission.
 Each category is reviewed by at least three judges.

 Gillings is recognised as a visionary pioneer in the contract research organisation industry.
 He is co-founder and former executive chairman of Quintiles Transnational, the world’s largest biopharmaceutical services company.
 Gillings retired as executive chairman in 2015, although he remains on the board of the Fortune 500 company.

 In 2014, Gillings was appointed World Dementia envoy by former UK Prime Minister David Cameron.
 In this capacity he chaired the World Dementia Council, an organization that seeks to stimulate innovation to treat cognitive decline.